man with solar panels

 Do I need a solar battery?

-To make sure that you get the most out of your investment, though, it is important to get the correct solar battery sizing for your usage and panel system.
+To make sure you get the most out of your investment, it’s important to get the correct solar battery size for your usage and panel system.

-What size solar battery do I need? solar battery graphic
+What size solar battery do I need for my house?

-Deciding which size battery would be best for your solar system can be tricky.
-Here are a few questions that need to be considered before deciding which size would be best for you:
+Deciding which battery is best for your solar system can be tricky.
+Here are a few questions to consider before selecting a battery size:

 Why do you want to get a solar battery?

-Motive is incredibly important.
-Some purchase batteries in the hope of saving money, while for others it is about having backup power in the case of an emergency.
-Knowing why you want to purchase a battery is useful to your decision in which one to get.
+Some purchase batteries in the hope of saving money, while for others, it’s about having backup power in an emergency.

 How much energy does your solar system produce?

-Having a solar monitoring system can assist with understanding your usage and habits to make the most out of your investment.
+A solar monitoring system can help you understand your energy usage and habits so you can get the most out of your solar system and your battery.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.